The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 Additionally, The Ocular Innovation Award is given annually to the ophthalmology residency program to support resident research as well as to the resident who has been judged to have produced during the year the best original concept, operation, instrument or invention in ophthalmology.
 This award was established in 2013 by Dr. John Karickhoff, a former Attending Faculty Member of the MedStar Georgetown University Hospital/Washington Hospital Center ophthalmology residency program.

-By the end of a resident’s three-year course of study in ophthalmology, he or she has presented research at an average of 12-15 major local, regional and national meetings and served as presenter or lecturer for numerous sessions/events, including the monthly Low Vision Support Group at MWHC and the bi-monthly department medical staff meetings.
+By the end of a resident’s course of study in ophthalmology, he or she has presented research at an average of 12-15 major local, regional and national meetings and served as presenter or lecturer for numerous sessions/events, including the monthly Low Vision Support Group at MWHC and the bi-monthly department medical staff meetings.

 Washington National Eye Center, Inc. at MedStar

 Washington Hospital Center,

 110 Irving Street, NW, Suite 1A-19,

 3800 Reservoir Road, NW,

 Washington, D.C., 20007

 INOVA Fairfax Hospital